-While living in Virginia, I dreamed of moving to Arizona, and now, here I am in Tempe with my husband Alvaro Ibañez, our youngest daughter, and a large art collection.
+While living in Virginia, I dreamed of moving to Arizona, and was able to live in Tempe for three years with my husband Alvaro Ibañez, our youngest daughter, and a large art collection.

-After three years in the desert, we’ve realized that we can never replace our home outside of Kilmarnock Virginia, and we’re not ready to retire.
-Our dream of a retreat center for creative continues, and in spring 2020 we will begin events there again.
-My particular focus will be on Creative Aging or Artful Aging and intergenerational activities.
+I enjoyed the experience of blogging and living in a different environment while in Arizona, and I have returned to Virginia with new ideas and more energy.
+After our time in the desert, we’ve realized that we can never replace our home outside of Kilmarnock Virginia, and we’re not ready to retire.
+Our dream of a retreat center for creative continues, and in spring 2020 we began hosting events to promote local writers.

 My poetry often describes the feelings of living in a place that didn’t suit me, at least from my perspective at that time.
 In “Dry side,” I try to express my approach to the open horizons of “senior” life.
 The essay “A new page” talks about some of the challenges of the transition to a new life, while “Elevation” is quite hopeful.

-I’m also living in two times, as I attempt to recreate the Great Depression in rural Virginia through fiction inspired by the Wharton film restoration project.
+While living in Arizona, I began writing a novel set in rural Virginia, and now that I’ve completed it, I’m writing a sequel set in Arizona.
+Some of my writing also mentions my home state of Colorado.
+I’m also living in two times, as I attempt to recreate the Great Depression through fiction inspired by the Wharton film restoration project.
 One essay tells how the project helped me learn some appreciation for rural southern culture, while another shows how false assumptions can be dispelled with a little knowledge.

 One of the benefits of living in Arizona was my membership in Legacy Writing Club, a group of women writers over age 60.
 We completed an illustrated poetry anthology in October 2020, the same month I finished my first novel.